Frequently Asked Questions

 - Do I have to pay my Cosigner before I get approved?

 No. Your Cosigner and yourself must work-out the terms of the deal.
 We only create a way for you to find a cosigner or Find someone who needs a cosigner.
 You do have to pay for our services after applying in order for us to help find you a cosigner.
+You can choose to pay your cosigner out-of-pocket with what you can afford.
+If you are applying for a loan, you could offer to pay your cosigner with a part of the loan you receive after your application is approved.

 - Why would someone be willing to risk their credit?